 Poor mental health is an international issue.
 Mental health problems are one of the major causes of disability worldwide, with the predominant mental health problems being depression, anxiety, schizophrenia, and bipolar disorders.

-Each year there is much awareness raising information, which not only informs, challenges stigma, but describes what we can do to keep ourselves mentally healthy, and increase our well-being.
-Likewise when our resilience is too challenged, there are many interventions available to help recovery from medication through to talking therapies such a CBT.
+Each year there is much awareness raising information, which not only informs and challenges stigma, but also describes what we can do to keep ourselves mentally healthy, and increase our well-being.
+Likewise, when our resilience is too challenged, there are many interventions available to help recovery – from medication, through to talking therapies such a CBT.

 Although more people appear willing to report and admit mental health problems, economic uncertainty, the daily bombardment of information on social media, and the influence of the media generally on raising the expectations of what life should be like have also been suggested as possible causes.
 As the Mental Health Foundation notes there is plenty of evidence that shows the association of stressful life events with depression, suicide and suicidality, and self-harm.

 As for me, one year on, well I retired from mainstream university life, was awarded the title of Professor Emeritus, became a champion for mindfulness, and walking for mental health and well-being, and feel so much better.

 Tony Warne is a Professor Emeritus (Mental Health Care) at the University of Salford.
 He worked as nurse for 20 years before leaving the NHS in 1995.